 GROSS EARNINGS/COMMISSIONS

-This route is currently averaging approximately $10,948 in weekly sales volume.
-The owner generates approximately $1,751 per week in gross commissions.
+This account is currently averaging approximately $667 in weekly sales volume.
 The sales volume can be confirmed through sales reports/invoices.
 Sales reports and other information can be provided once we receive an NDA submission.

 OPERATING COSTS

-Typical expenses include fuel/gas, vehicle insurance, vehicle maintenance, commercial liability insurance (often added on to vehicle policy), returns and handheld/printer/warehouse expenses.
-The current owner estimates $315 per week in route operating expenses.
+Typical expenses include fuel/gas and inventory.
+The current owner estimates $350-$400 per week in operating expenses and nets approximately $275-$300 per week.
 Operating costs will vary from owner to owner depending on a variety of factors.

 GROWTH POTENTIAL